azagniotov/stubby4j/docs/CODE-EXAMPLES.md

 ##### Please note:
 1. New POSTed data will purge the previous stub data from stubby4j memory.
 2. POSTed stub data will be lost on server restart.
 If you want to use the same stub data all over again, load it from configuration file
+3. It is possible to make updates to already loaded configuration file.
+Just tweak the file and refresh the `http://<host>:<admin_port>/ping` page to reload the stub data